Jiayi-Pan/Jiayi-Pan/README.md

 Text    1 hr 16 mins    ▓░░░░░░░░░░░░░░░░░░░░░░░░   02.99 %
 ```
 <!--END_SECTION:waka-->
-(Org， Other and TeX are all literary works or document reading)
+(Org, Other and TeX are all literary works or document reading)